thomasrzhao/TRZForcePressGestureRecognizer/README.md

 # TRZForcePressGestureRecognizer
 A UIGestureRecognizer subclass that recognizes 3D/Force Touches on iPhone 6s (Plus).
 For some reason Apple doesn't provide one in UIKit.

-## Warning!
-Since the iPhone 6s hasn't been released yet and the simulator doesn't support Force Touch, I have no idea if this actually works or not.
-Use at your own risk.

 ## Usage
 Copy ForcePressGestureRecognizer.swift to your project and use like any other UIGestureRecognizer subclass: